AndreaPrestia/Felis/README.md

 # ![Alt text](Felis.jpg)

-A light-weight message broker totally written in .NET.
+A light-weight message queue totally written in .NET.

 The **Felis** project contains the logic for dispatching, storing and validating messages.
 It stores the messages in a **LiteDB** database.
-It behaves as message queue and broadcaster if a specific message for a topic is tagged with broadcast property.

 **Requirements**